serdar-/JuliaDoc/README.md

 Therflux Docs
 =============
-This the Python package for creating Therflux docs.
+This the Python package for creating therflux docs.
 It is forked from [`JuliaDoc`](https://github.com/JuliaLang/JuliaDoc) repository.
 It is a slightly modified version of the JuliaDoc.

 License
 -------